songhengyang/face_landmark_factory/README.md

     VIDEO_PATH = "../data/IU.avi"

-OUTPUT_DIR, the directory storing the files of facial image and the files of pts format annotation,
+OUTPUT_DIR, the directory storing the files of facial image and the files of pts format annotation, such as:

-    Such as: OUTPUT_DIR = "../data/out"
+    OUTPUT_DIR = "../data/out"

 CNN_INPUT_SIZE, input image size of neural network, height and width are the same,